Workflows

 - Solo marketers who need a clear weekly rhythm.

-- Cross-functional teams where Setup is owned by product marketing, Monitor by SEO, Act by content, and Discover by community.
+- Cross-functional teams where Setup is owned by product marketing, Monitor by SEO, Act by content, and Discover by research.

 - Agencies running the same playbook across client accounts.